Back to Fruit Paths

 Bad Fruit: Anxiety

-Anxiety often arrives before explanation does.
-Your body braces.
-Your mind starts scanning.
+Sometimes anxiety arrives before explanation does.
+Your body tightens.
+Your mind starts running ahead.
 You rehearse conversations, outcomes, losses, and contingencies before anything has even happened.

 What Anxiety May Be Calling Itself